edamla/mediterraneanagency/_books/2021-09-01-i-am-ottoman.md

 # For adding excerpt add <!--more--> and break the line
 ---
-And we were a weary tribe migrating from Cen- tral Asia on horseback.
+And we were a weary tribe migrating from Central Asia on horseback.
 We were a tribe seeking a homeland; eventually, with a few hundred tents, we settled in Söğüt.
 That’s how our story began.
 We raised the pole of our tent in Söğüt.
-We ham- mered the pegs of its ropes into three continents.
+We hammered the pegs of its ropes into three continents.
 I feel ‘fortunate’ to be a descendant of my ancestor Ertuğrul Gazi, and I am filled with gratitude towards Vahideddin Han.
 I wish I could have seen them all one by one and kissed their hands.
-But I am reas-
-sured: “Isn’t paradise for this?”
+But I am reassured: “Isn’t paradise for this?”
 <!--more-->